Employment and training with the Crown Solicitor’s Office (CSO).

 CSO has established a graduate solicitor pool.
 Successful applicants are placed in a pool and notified as suitable vacancies arise.
 Successful applications for the pool are valid for 12 months.

-Potential applicants are advised that the CSO graduate pool is currently closed and will re-open in the 2017-18 financial year.
+Potential applicants are advised that the CSO graduate pool is currently closed and will reopen in 2018.

 You can register to receive updates about legal positions on the Jobs SA website.